asen/smg/docs/index.md

 SMG has the concept of regular (every *interval* seconds) *runs* where it will execute the commands specified in the objects configs.
-All objects having the same interval config value will be processed during the respective interval run.
+All objects having the same interval config value will be processed during the respective interval run (also see the next section on pre\_fetch and run trees).
 All per-interval runs execute in their own separate thread pool, so that e.g. slow hourly commands do not interfere too much with fast every-minute commands.